ylbgn/aptos-core/ecosystem/node-checker/DEV_NOTES.md

 Would we prefer to collect args for the server from the environment?
 Not as obvious to the user but perhaps better for our setup.

+write up an acknowledgment that using a shared error type for each trait is some somewhat nasty coupling, but the alternative is probably overly complex.

+get info about this project to Jing. she can help me with user journey stuff.